davidtopping02/Libusy-API/.github/ISSUE_TEMPLATE/api-story-template.md

 ---
-name: Story Template
+name: API Story Template
 about: This is a default template used for user stories
-title: 'Pi-Controller: default title'
+title: 'API: default title'
 labels: ''
 assignees: davidtopping02